lia54/new-academic/content/home/posts.md

  # CSS class.
  css_class = ""
 +++
-- Grace Hooper Celebration of Women in Computing FIU Schorlarship GHC'22
+- Grace Hooper Celebration of Women in Computing FIU Schorlarship, GHC'22 in 2022.
-- CMD-IT/ACM Richard Tapia Celebration of Diversity in Computing 2022
+- CMD-IT/ACM Richard Tapia Celebration of Diversity in Computing in 2022.
-- GAANN Fellowship from U.S. Department of Education 2022
+- GAANN Fellowship from US Department of Education in 2022.
-- Grace Hooper Celebration of Women in Computing Schorlarship GHC'19
+- Grace Hooper Celebration of Women in Computing Schorlarship, GHC'19 in 2019.
-- USENIX Student award 2019
+- USENIX Student travel award, FAST'19 in 2019.
-- USENIX Student award 2018
+- USENIX Student travel award, FAST'18 in 2018.
-- Operating Systems, Undergraduate Course,  Fall 2018 and Spring 2019
+- Teaching undergraduate level OS in Fall 2018 and Spring 2019.
-- Transmission Systems I and II, Undergraduate course,  2011-2012
+- Teaching Transmission Systems in 2011-2012.
-- Analog Electronics I and II, Undergraduate course,  2010-2011
+- Teaching Analog Electronics in 2010-2011.